Making Sense of Social Media for Hoteliers

-The most important first step you can take is to make sure your social media profiles have up-to-date info, logos and photos.
+The most important first step you can take is to make sure your social media profiles have up-to-date info, logos, and photos.

 Even if you’re rarely posting content, it’s important that your public-facing profiles put your best face forward.
 The information on your profiles should be consistent with the information presented across your other channels, including your website, from contact info to hours to policies.

 Similarly, the images people see on your profiles should be consistent with the images they see on your website and elsewhere.
 When people are considering your hotel, they want to have confidence in knowing what they’re going to get.
-If there’s a discrepancy what’s presented in photos of the property they see on different channels, this will sow seeds of doubt about what they’ll actually see when they arrive.
+If there’s a discrepancy in what’s presented in photos of the property they see on different channels, this will sow seeds of doubt about what they’ll actually see when they arrive.

 Be Realistic About Who You Are